Jakob Maria Mierscheid

-Jakob Maria Mierscheid MdB has been a fictitious politician in the German Bundestag since 11 December 1979.
+Jakob Maria Mierscheid MdB is a fictitious politician who has been in the German Bundestag since 11 December 1979.
 He was the alleged deputy chairman of the Mittelstandsausschuss (Committee for Small and Medium-Sized Businesses) of the Bundestag in 1981 and 1982.
 According to his official biography, he was born in Morbach/Hunsrück, a very rural constituency in Rhineland-Palatinate.
 He is Catholic and a member of the Social Democratic Party of Germany.

 The idea of Jakob Mierscheid was created on 11 December 1979 on the back of a menu in the restaurant of the Bundestag, when two members of parliament from the SPD, Peter Würtz and Karl Haehser, decided that their recently deceased colleague Carlo Schmid needed a worthy successor.

 He is now a widely known curiosity within the Bundestag and uses Twitter as means of communication.

 In 1983, the party magazine Vorwärts published an article purportedly written by Mierscheid claiming the discovery of a "law", the Mierscheid Law, that indicated a strong correlation between the election results of the SPD in national elections and West German steel production.